Self-Guided Walking Tour of London: 13 Stops in One Day

 London Walking Tours

-I decided to take a self-guided walking tour because my cousin and his spouse lived in London and were familiar with the area.
-If they had not have been with, I would have considered taking a guided walking tour.
-Below are eight walking tours of London that cover similar sights like the ones that I visited.
-Please note, that as an affiliate of Viator, I will receive a small commission if you purchase using one of my links.
-This commission is at no additional cost to you.
+Below are several guided walking tours of London that cover similar landmarks and routes to the one I followed.
+Please note that as an affiliate of Viator, I will earn a small commission if you purchase through one of my links, at no additional cost to you.

 Earn $200 in Travel Rewards with the Capital One VentureOne Rewards Card